- Cookie-cutter Instagram influencers

 Fashion around 20

 After 10th grade, a new group split off.
 They adapted a sort of look based on recycling old clothes and ethnic cheap clothing.
 Maybe the pre-step of thrifting.
-This style was easy to achieve by buyig Indian clothes at flea markets plus rioting the attic(s) of your Granny(s) or may be even at your parents’ house.
-Eventhough I didn’t share the political views and favorite music of the group, I wore the Bohemian inspired look.
-It was achievable on my allowance and yep, most importantly opposed to my family’s taste, which I had in common with the tribe.
-Ironically, Bohemian clothing is very expensive today.
+This style was easy to achieve by buying Indian clothes at flea markets plus rioting the attic(s) of your Granny(s) or may be even at your parents’ house.
+Even though I didn’t share the political views and favorite music of the group, I wore the Bohemian inspired looks.
+The style was achievable on my allowance and yep, most importantly opposed to my family’s taste, which I had in common with the tribe.
+Ironically, Bohemian style went from poverty to luxury.
+Bohemian clothing is very expensive today.

 Tribes of the 80s